 This gem is the heart of the Uluwatu Bukit Peninsula, yet remains relatively quiet.
 With the picturesque calm, blue waters and white sand, this beach is the best beach for a swim.
 Swimming is best during higher tides as there is a coral, rocky bottom.
 However, during lower tides, this is a great spot for kids to swim in the coral pool pockets and collect shells.

 Bargain with the locals to snag a beach chair and umbrella for a few hours to catch up on your tan or block the shade.
 And bonus if you are sore from surf or just want to relax, you can get a cheap massage.
 Option to just chill in the smooth sand too as it is kept clean by the locals.
 While you don’t have to pay to enter, be prepared to walk down a steep flight of 100+ stairs for beach access.

-Padang Padang is the most popular and busiest beach on our list but with its golden sand and clear aqua waters it’s well worth the visit.
+Padang Padang is the most popular and busiest beach on our list but with its golden sand and clear aqua waters, it’s well worth the visit.
 Literally a scene out of a Hollywood movie, “Eat, Pray, Love”.
-Padang Padang is known for having one of the best waves to learn to surf as well as one of the biggest most savage waves in Bali.
+Padang Padang is known for having one of the best waves to surf in Bali as well as one of the biggest most savage waves..

 To get to Padang Padang Beach visitors must walk a narrow cave though the limestone cliff and down dozens of stairs hardly wide enough for one person.
 A very unique experience in itself, be careful of the monkeys still will be trying to snatch your sunglasses and snacks.
 Once past the stairs, white sand and calm clear water will open itself up for you to explore.
 Be sure to barter with the local venders to get your Padang Padang t shirts and other treasures handmade by the locals.